code-423n4/2023-04-rubicon-findings/data/RaymondFam-G.md

 ## Unused functions
 Unused functions may be removed to reduce contract size and save gas on deployment.
+Apparently,

 Here is a specific instance entailed: